CPREgroup/Calibrating-Fisheye-Lens-Aberration-for-NVS/README.md

 We will organize our AbeRec dataset and publish it at this link. https://drive.google.com/drive/folders/1jGRTtJlrlBQo_2xxFfpuG-d60WFIAXDd?usp=drive_link

+(The upload is not yet complete.
+It includes synthetic datasets, real datasets, Zemax lens files, and the methods for dataset creation.)

 The FisheyeNeRF provided by SC-NeRF is available at the following link. https://drive.google.com/file/d/1VhnpMUIKEak4TBpKY4H8vMJJe--FM2k5/view